ECF/Py4j-RemoteServicesProvider/README.md

 LICENSE
 =======

-Py4j-RemoteServicesProvider is distributed with the Apache3 license.
-See LICENSE.txt for more information.
+Python.Java Remote Services is distributed with the Apache3 license.
+See LICENSE in this directory for more information.